The following password considerations are applicable with the Ex Libris Identity Service:

 - The password does not have an expiry date.

-- The password locks for 30 minutes after five unsuccessful login attempts.
+- The password locks for 30 minutes after 15 unsuccessful login attempts.

 - When a staff user enters a wrong user and password combination on the Alma login page, the error message includes a Forgot password? link, which links to the reset password page.
 In order to display a Forgot Password option in Primo/PrimoVE, a configuration update is required.
 For more information, see the knowledge article, How to add a 'Forgot My Password' link to the login page in the new UI when using Alma for authentication.